 Let this mini-guide show you how to inline skate if you are a beginner:

 Practice first in an empty, dry, and flat area.

-Since you are a beginner, it is best you practice first in an area with no people so you don’t have any accidents bumping into people, or falling unexpectedly in hazards.
+Since you are a beginner, it is best you practice first in an area with no people, so you don’t have any accidents bumping into people, or falling unexpectedly in hazards.
 Locate a nearby, empty lot, pathway, or road where you can practice.
-Make sure it is free of obstacles and remember to ask permission if it is private property.
+Make sure it is free of obstacles and remember to ask permission if it’s private property.

 Start with the basics: Standing and balancing.